selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

 This Endpoint create a Media.
+If embed_type and embed_id parameters are set this endpoint create also an [Embed](#schemaembed) object.

 <h3 id="http-request">HTTP Request</h3>